ArchitectNow/gamejam2020-virtualmeltdown/README.md

 The primary development team of the Virtual Meltdown application are coworkers at the St. Louis development firm [ArchitectNow](http://www.architectnow.net) where they design and build large enterprise and commercial applications for customers across the US.

+If you have any questions about this repository, the technologies we used, or the game itself, please do not hesitate to shoot me an email at kvgros@architectnow.net.  **Please be aware that the code included does NOT include any commercial assets or other 3rd party code which isn't available to be shared.
+For that reason you will NOT be able to quickly download, build, and run the full game.**  Please use it to learn how games like this are built and check out the game downloads at the Global Game Jam 2020 site.
+The commercial assets used are called out below with links for you to potentially purchase them on your own and get everything running.

+Finally, thanks to the organizers of the St. Louis location of the Global Game Jam event and to all other participants.
+We had a great time and are looking forward to continuing development on Virtual Meltdown and future games.
+We'll be back next year and at future events.

+-The Virtual Meltdown Development Team

 ### Team Members

 Design and Development